DEERS Tri-fold (.pdf file format)

 The House and Senate passed the "Medicare Prescription Drug, Improvement, and Modernization Act of 2003."
 This bill is extensive and complex, and it makes dramatic changes to Medicare.
 It is important for uniformed services beneficiaries to understand the effect these changes may have on them in the near future and in the years to come.

 A preliminary assessment of some of the bill's provisions is presented below.
 As additional provisions of interest to uniformed services beneficiaries are identified, and as more information becomes available, we will update this site.
 We intend to work closely with beneficiary representatives to ensure that important information gets the widest possible distribution.
-In the meantime, if beneficiaries have questions about their TRICARE benefits, they should contact their local TRICARE Service Center for assistance.

 Medicare Prescription Drug Benefits